redux-definitions/redux-definitions/README.md

   nested: {
     stuff: {
       someId: Setable,
+      aontherId: Setable,
       anotherCustomReducer: (state, action) => {
-        // here state is scoped to `nested.stuff` return state
+        // here `state` is scoped to `nested.stuff`,
+        // so we are reducing: { someId, anotherId }
+        return state
       }
     }